 Note: This page does not include our normal everyday living expenses; it only shows the expenses we have incurred relative to generating the business income.
-Our "normal" RVing expenses are summarized on our Full-Time RVing Expense Averages page.
+Our "normal" RVing expenses are summarized on our Full-Time RVing Expense Averages page (through 2016).

 We started out slowly working on the website and then doing some workamping.

 When the economy turned down in 2008, we needed to build up some cash, so we took a 40-hour per week campground job for four months during the summer of 2009 and earned about two thirds of that year's expenses.

 We did another workamping job with no pay for five months in 2010 and then decided we don't like staying anywhere that long.
 We like the workamping and all the various experiences that come with it, but I just don't care for being tied down.

 Actually, Linda doesn't mind staying put, and I'm okay with one to two months.
 But by the third month, no matter how much we like our workamping duties, I'm ready to move on.

 So, we dedicated ourselves to paying more attention to earning income through our website and other means while staying on the move.

 In 2011, we started weighing RVs for the RV Safety & Education Foundation.

 And we started doing two RV-Dreams Rallies each year instead of one.

 In the last few years, our income has increased, but so have our "normal" living expenses since we haven't been staying put and workamping.
 Workamping reduces our "normal" living expenses $1,000 - $1,200 a month.